rob-lynch/guild-manager/README.md

 * Allows importing/exporting guild rosters and raid attendance (See [here](import_examples) for examples)
 * Can manage multiple realms and guilds (no multi-tenancy/siloing as of yet)

+### How is the number of eligible and attended raids calculated?
+Calculating the total number of eligible and attended raids takes into account the following conditions:

+* The raid was marked as required
+* The raid date is unique (Ex: 2 raids on 1 day counts as 1 eligible raid/1 attended raid)
+* The raid occurred after the date set in the character's "Raid eligibility date" field
+* Any value entered into the character's "Eligible raids override" or "Attended raids override" field is added to the computed value of each respective total
+* Main characters who's linked Alts have joined a raid will inherit their attendance point

 ### Local Development Setup
 **Pre-reqs:** Python 3.x, Pip, and PostgreSQL/Redis (recommended via Docker)